Readri205/MS2_Project/README.md

         * A frequent visitor may want to go straight to the 'Country' search function;
           1. search the details for a specific country<sup id="a7">[7](#f1)</sup> from the dropdown menu;
           1. read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
-          1. see the data points on the line graphs or pie charts possible with a mouse click on desktop/laptop, or touch screen on a mobile device.
+          1. see the data points on the line graphs or pie charts possible with a mouse hover on desktop/laptop, or touch screen on a mobile device.
           1. search for another country<sup id="a8">[8](#f1)</sup> and read the information about that country, view the map, zoom in and out on that map, review the line graphs and review the pie charts;
           1. navigate easily back to the 'Home' page;
           1. search for another country<sup id="a9">[9](#f1)</sup> and read the information about that country;